SergiSalvaPibernat/INMAN/README.md

 # INMAN
-Resoltion of the Master MET of UPC ETSETB INMAN course exercises and examples
+Resoltion of the Master MET of UPC ETSETB INMAN course exercises and examples in python